text-forge/docs/docs/setup.md

 > [!Tip]
 > Testing

+..
+Tip:: 15% if the service is good.

 > **Tip:**
 > You can open a file with `Ctrl + O` shortcut or using command palette (`Command > Command Palette` option in menus or `Ctrl + P`)